Azure/azure-powershell/src/Reservations/Reservations/help/Request-AzReservationQuote.md

 ```

 ### -BillingPlan
 The billing plan options available for this SKU.
+"Monthly" or "Upfront"

 ```yaml
 Type: System.String